JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2024.md

 `org.jetbrains.idea.maven.indices.MavenIndicesManager.scheduleUpdateIndicesList(Consumer<MavenIndex>)` method removed
 : Use `org.jetbrains.idea.maven.indices.searcher.MavenIndicesManager.scheduleUpdateIndicesList()` to update an indices list for a specific project.
 To get all search indices for specific project use `MavenSystemIndicesManager.getClassIndexForRepository()`, you can get a list of all repositories with `MavenIndexUtils.getAllRepositories(Project)`.

+### Database Plugin 2024.1
+`com.intellij.database.datagrid.DataGrid.getLocalFilterState()` abstract method added : Only recompilation is needed for classes that implement `DataGrid` and delegate calls to an actual `DataGrid` implementation.

+`com.intellij.database.datagrid.DataGrid.getColumnAttributes()` abstract method added : Only recompilation is needed for classes that implement `DataGrid` and delegate calls to an actual `DataGrid` implementation.